 On a slightly different note, we were successful in getting all the way to Arras on April 29.
 It took a total of five trains from Zutphen, Holland.
 We were told we got the last tickets at Lille and they then closed the office.
 Apparently they had offered limited service that day.
 The Mercure Hotel proved to be very suitable especially the location, so thanks for that too.

 Lois and Dick Dow, Wolselely, Saskatchewan

-(Lois & Dick took a one-day Liberation of Holland tour; then a one-day WWI tour)
+Note: Lois & Dick took a one-day Liberation of Holland tour; then a one-day WWI tour.

 My dad and I were extremely pleased with our tour.
 Jim did an exceptional job taking us through the various sites.
 His preparation, in-depth knowledge and passion for the subject were clearly evident.
 It was particularly poignant standing in the Dury Mill Cemetery and looking out over the fields, which hadn’t changed much in the last 100 years, where my grandfather’s battalion was advancing and seeing the area where he was likely wounded.
 All in all a very successful tour and we would highly recommend CBT and Jim as a guide.